The meniscus can be thought of as the shock absorber of the knee, although the menisci also play an important role in maintaining knee stability.

-The meniscus on each side of the joint is sandwiched horizontally between the femur (thighbone) and the tibia (shinbone), cushioning the incongruency between the rounded ends of the former and the flattened top of the latter.
+The meniscus on each side of the joint is sandwiched horizontally between the femur (thighbone) and the tibia (shinbone), cushioning the incongruency between the rounded ends of the femur and the flattened top of the tibia.

-The meniscus on the inner side is called the medial meniscus and that on the outer side is called the lateral meniscus.
-They have attachments to one another, to the bones and to the capsule, although that is not shown in this illustration.
+The meniscus on the inner aspect of the knee is called the medial meniscus and that on the outer aspect is called the lateral meniscus.
+They have attachments to one another, to the bones and to the capsule, although that is not shown in this simplified illustration.

 Differences between the medial and the lateral meniscus